Manumac86/ufo-cms/README.md

-# ufo-cms
+# UFO Zona Caliente CMS

-Strapi CMS for UFO Zona Caliente
+This project is the backend, CMS and API for [UFO Zona Caliente](https://ufozonacaliente.com) project.